CTNOriginals/BitburnerGoFilesync/README.md

 ## Why use this tool?

-### Resons not to use NPM
+### Reasons not to use NPM

-- The reason that I started this project is because I have gotten frustraighted with the NPM package manager and how many packages it installs to use one single thing on it.
+- The reason that I started this project is because I have gotten frustrated with the NPM package manager and how many packages it installs to use one single thing on it.
-- [NPM also keeps getting hacked](https://www.youtube.com/watch?v=M_W-dleZXCs) and it doesnt seem to get better anytime soon, which simply makes it unsafe to use.
+- [NPM also keeps getting hacked](https://www.youtube.com/watch?v=M_W-dleZXCs) and it doesn't seem to get better anytime soon, which simply makes it unsafe to use.
-- But overall, I just like having a tool that does one single thing whithout requiring to install ([at the time of writing](https://github.com/bitburner-official/typescript-template/blob/4136ab7107b75cf381acb21d1da7aa9e5e5b80fa/package-lock.json)) 185 dependencies...
+- But overall, I just like having a tool that does one single thing without requiring to install ([at the time of writing](https://github.com/bitburner-official/typescript-template/blob/4136ab7107b75cf381acb21d1da7aa9e5e5b80fa/package-lock.json)) 185 dependencies...

 ### Reasons to use this instead

 - The only thing you are required to install is [the latest release](https://github.com/CTNOriginals/BitburnerGoFilesync/releases) of this project.
 - The only files that are required to be present on your system for this tool to work are: the executable and optionally a config file to change the default config fields.
-- Because this is written in golang, the tool is way ligher for your system to run, and way faster then javascript could ever be executed.
+- Because this is written in golang, the tool is way lighter for your system to run, and way faster than javascript could ever be executed.
 The speed at which this tool can operate is only limited to how fast bitburner is able to respond back to it.
 - The executable can be anywhere you like, as long as you can execute it from the commandline to start it.